ip-gpu/KomodoOcean/README-dev.md

 # Scribbles of madman

+This branch is planned to be universal for all 3 OS (Linux, Windows, MacOS).
+## todo

+- Build subsystem: after build win version, if we want to build linux version for example with `build-linux.sh`, univalue and cryptoconditions dirs needs to be cleaned with `make clean` from previous build. otherwise it will not be linked
+- Check Mac build with static libs
+- Remove unneeded `build-*.sh` files
+- Check *.deb package build

 ## dev notes

 This file contains only **dev** notes.
 It's a some kind of notepad or "scribbles of madman" ...